Counterfactuals uncover the modular structure of deep generative models: Finding modularity in deep generative models

 In order to achieve this grouping in an unsupervised way, we perform clustering of channels using their EIMs as feature vectors as follows.
 We first pre-process each influence map by: (1) performing a local averaging with a small rectangular sliding window to smooth the maps spatially, (2) thresholding the resulting maps at the 75\% percentile of the distribution of values over the image to get a binary image.
-After flattening image dimensions, we get a (channel$\times$pixels) matrix $\boldmath{S}$ which is then fed to a Non-negative Matrix Factorization (NMF) algorithm with manually selected rank $K$, leading to the factorization $\boldmath{S}=\boldmath{WH}$.
-From the two resulting factor matrices, we get the cluster template patterns (the $K$ rows of $\boldmath{H}$ after reshaping to image dimensions), and the weights representing the contribution of each of these pattern to individual maps (encoded in $\boldmath{W}$).
+After flattening image dimensions, we get a (channel$\times$pixels) matrix $\mathbf{S}$ which is then fed to a Non-negative Matrix Factorization (NMF) algorithm with manually selected rank $K$, leading to the factorization $\mathbf{S}=\mathbf{WH}$.
+From the two resulting factor matrices, we get the $K$ cluster template patterns (by reshaping each rows of $\mathbf{H}$ to image dimensions), and the weights representing the contribution of each of these pattern to individual maps (encoded in $\mathbf{W}$).
 Each influence map is then ascribed a cluster based on which template pattern contributes to it with maximum weight.
 The choice of NMF is justified by its success in isolating meaningful parts of images in different components \citep{lee1999learning}.
-However, we will also compare our approach to the classical k-means clustering algorithm applied to the same preprocessed features.
+However, we will also compare our approach to the classical k-means clustering algorithm.

+In order to further justify our NMF based approach, we also introduce a toy generative model. \begin{model} Consider $\boldsymbol{Z}$ a vector of $K$ i.i.d. uniformly distributed RVs.
+Assume a neural network with one hidden layers composed of $m$ vector variables $\boldsymbol{V}_k$ such that